tammy-wong/catcher-game/README.md

    1. The application will display the top 100 players in real time.
    2. Each rank shows the player’s score and name.

-## About
-The application is using ReactJS for frontend, NestJS for backend, MariaDB as database and TypeORM for object-relational mapping.

 ## Setup Guide
 1. Database setup
    1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop/)